 Our own western New Year’s celebrations don’t really feel like a new beginning because “the holiday season” is still lingering.
 With the Chinese New Year, we really feel like we’re starting anew!

-- Red House Spice has a New Year sample menu that is very thorough and full of Chinese homemade delights.
-Click here for those menu ideas.
+- The Woks of Life has a New Year menu planning article that is very thorough and full of Chinese homemade delights.

 - If you have children at home who really like a hands-on experience, try this Chinese New Year Slime from Little Bins for Little Hands.